Sir James Hutchison, 1st Baronet: Second World War

 Although he was in his late 40s, Hutchison enlisted again at the start of the Second World War.
 In the early part of the war he served in France and North Africa, before joining the Staff.
 There he was appointed as the principal link between the British forces and the French section of the Special Operations Executive, the secretive and daring body who undertook sabotage operations behind enemy lines.

 French resistance

 Despite turning 50, Hutchison was instructed to go to France to continue liaison work with the French Resistance after the Normandy landings.
 However, the face of 'Colonel Hutchison' was well known to the Gestapo, who shot saboteurs after capture.
 He therefore went to London plastic surgeons to have his appearance disguised before going to France.
 When the surgery was complete, he was dropped by parachute in Normandy and resumed his work.
 So effective was Hutchison that he was nicknamed the "Pimpernel of the Maquis"; he was not captured during four months in France, and at the end of the war he received the Distinguished Service Order from the British.
 The French awarded him the Croix de Guerre and made him a Chevalier of the Légion d'honneur.
+He published in 1977 his war adventures: That Drug Danger (in 1978 reprinted as Danger Has No Face).